Ahituv-lab/Nullomerator/README.md

 ## Test Directions

 A small example is provided for demonstration and to ensure that you have the necessary dependencies installed.
 An example set of files are included along with a script that executes the four tools included in this repository (EnumerateNullomers, ExtractMutationNullomers, FindAlmostNullomers, FindNullomerVariants) in sequence.
-To execute, navigate into `tiny_genome_example` and run the script with:
+To execute, navigate your terminal into `tiny_genome_example` and run the script with:
 ```
 bash test_4tools.sh
 ```